What is feature management and feature experimentation?

 - What is feature experimentation?

-- How feature management works
+- How does feature experimentation work?

-- Feature flags: The cornerstone of feature management
+- Feature flags: The cornerstone of feature management and feature experimentation

 - Types of tools for feature management and experimentation

 The best product-led organizations use feature management and feature experimentation to enable growth across the organization.

 But what do these terms mean, and what is the value of them for advanced teams?

 In this guide, we’ll go over everything you need to know about these modern software development practices including what they are, how they work, and why feature management and feature experimentation are key to achieving sustainable, predictable growth.

 1 What is feature management?